EricLScace/tic-tac-toe/README.md

 > Some minor UX deficiencies left for attack after the game down- and up-load  is added.

 >__3.16 Game upload/download__
 > Implemented player game counts in the Player class.
+Cleaned up division of responsibility between game-api (API call formatting only), Game object (game logic), and game-ui (was called game-ev, but now handles only UI events & updates).
+Ideally this kind of logic should apply to the authentication modules, but there isn't time to do regression testing of refactored code.

 >__3.17 Miscellaneous bug fixes__ See issue logs.
 I learned that one can past a link to an issue in the Git Commit message, which is a valuable tracking tool.